(888) 552-6760 SCHEDULE AN APPOINTMENT

 Professional Experience

-• 2007 to present - Professor, Department of Hematology & Hematopoietic Cell Transplantation, City of Hope, Duarte, CA
+• 2007–present, Professor, Department of Hematology & Hematopoietic Cell Transplantation, City of Hope, Duarte, CA

-• 2000 to 2006 - Distinguished Professor of Medicine, University of Southern California, Los Angeles, CA
+• 2000–2006, Distinguished Professor of Medicine, University of Southern California, Los Angeles, CA

-• 1983 to 1997 - Deputy Clinical Director, USC/Norris Cancer Hospital and Research Institute, Los Angeles, CA
+• 1983–1997, Deputy Clinical Director, USC/Norris Cancer Hospital and Research Institute, Los Angeles, CA

 About Me

-Alexandra Levine, M.D., M.A.C.P., is a professor in City of Hope’s Hematologic Malignancies and Stem Cell Transplantation Institute, which includes the Judy and Bernard Briskin Center for Multiple Myeloma Research, Toni Stephenson Lymphoma Center and Gehr Family Center for Leukemia Research.
+Alexandra Levine, MD, MACP, is a professor of hematology within the Hematologic Malignancies and Stem Cell Transplantation Institute at City of Hope® Cancer Center Duarte, which encompasses the Judy and Bernard Briskin Center for Multiple Myeloma Research, the Toni Stephenson Lymphoma Center and the Gehr Family Center for Leukemia Research.

-Dr. Levine is an acclaimed expert in lymphoma, Hodgkin's disease and AIDS-related malignancies.
-She has published over 325 articles in peer-reviewed literature and was consistently funded as a principal investigator by the National Institutes of Health from 1982 to 2012.
-She worked with Dr. Jonas Salk for eight years on testing and developing an AIDS vaccine.
-In 1995, President Bill Clinton appointed her to the Presidential Advisory Council on HIV/AIDS, and she has also served on the National Cancer Institute's Board of Scientific Counselors from 1996 to 1999 and from 2010 to 2015.
-Internationally, she has consulted for the health departments of Chile, Russia, India and China.
+An internationally renowned leader in the fields of Hodgkin’s disease, lymphoma and AIDS-related malignancies, Dr. Levine is the co-author of more than 325 peer-reviewed publications and was the recipient of National Institutes of Health funding from 1982 to 2012.
+For eight years, she collaborated with Dr. Jonas Salk on developing and testing an AIDS vaccine and in 1995, she was appointed by President Bill Clinton to the Presidential Advisory Council on HIV/AIDS.
+She has also served two terms on the National Cancer Institute’s Board of Scientific Counselors and advised the health ministries of Chile, Russia, India and China.